SimeonKaishev/OntoUML_IMG_Converter/README.md

 ## OITE
 OITE is the tool, developed for translating OntoUML images.
 For detailed installation and usage instructions, check the README in the `OITE` directory.

-The images used to test the system can be found in the `Test Images` directory.
+The images used to test the system and an overview of the results can be found in the `Test Images` directory.

 ## Link to the datasets used for training:
 To train the AI models OITE uses, the following datasets were used: